walaa-amer/VSD-HDP/README.md

 + +ve delay for max is tightening the path
 + -ve delay for min is tightening the path
 + +ve delay for min is relaxing the path

 Same applies for the output delay.

-### Ways to constrain dditional combinational path
+### Ways to constrain additional combinational path
 #### Set max latency to the path
 To constrain this additional combinational path in the circuit shown below, we use: